 To solve this problem, Americans placed their faith in two new technologies: telegraphs and steam engines.
 But neither of these technologies united the nation overnight.
 It took decades to build telegraphs and railroads that stretched from ocean to ocean and united all the states.

 To help us understand the process of uniting the states, we built the first digital map of a telegraph system.
 We invite you to use the map to see for yourself how modern technology helped build a transcontinental nation.

-Start by scrolling down on the sidebar to view the five phases of telegraph development.
+Start by scrolling down on the sidebar to view the six phases of telegraph development.
 Then, you can explore the map in more detail using the following tools:

 We hope you enjoy the map.

 This map is a work in progress.
 It displays the data we have collected so far, but it is not a complete map of all telegraph stations and lines.

 Edmund Russell and Lauren Winkler, "Uniting the States with Telegraphs, 1844-1862," Carnegie Mellon University Libraries, https://telegraph.library.cmu.edu/.

 Edmund Russell is the David M. Roderick Professor of Technology and Social Change, and Professor of History, at Carnegie Mellon University.
 He is writing a history of the transcontinental telegraph.
 His email is firstname.lastname@example.org.

 Lauren Winkler is a cartographer in Pittsburgh who specializes in bringing historical data to life using modern digital tools.
 Her website is https://skeetidot.github.io/.